Indigenous Ways of Knowing, Being and Doing PG (10435.1)

 Additional information

 This unit is based upon theoretical research that explores indigenous ways of knowing, being, and doing in educational contexts and involves research-led education.
-There are active educators and researchers delivering this unit who are able to engage students in deep and active learning and transmit to students their passion for the research they are carrying out.
+There are experienced practitioners delivering this unit who are able to engage students in deep and active learning and transmit to students their passion for the research an teaching they are carrying out.